Wisdom tooth surgery in Singapore

 Can we straighten an impacted wisdom tooth?

 When it comes to impacted wisdom teeth, the primary solution is wisdom tooth removal.
 This is a common procedure in Singapore.
 Due to the nature of impaction, attempting to straighten an impacted wisdom tooth is generally not feasible.
-The procedure for wisdom tooth surgery in Singapore involves carefully removing the impacted tooth to alleviate pain, prevent potential complications and maintain oral health.
+The procedure for wisdom tooth surgery involves carefully removing the impacted tooth to alleviate pain, prevent potential complications and maintain oral health.

 How long does it take to recover after wisdom tooth removal?